Cyclone Dust Separator CFD Validation: ANSYS Fluent DPM Tutorial

 Cyclone Dust Separators Using DPM, Cyclone Dust Separators Using DPM CFD Simulation, Numerical Paper Validation

-Figure 3: The Cyclone Validation CFD graph, showing the excellent match between our simulation’s velocity profiles and the reference paper’s data.
+Figure 3: Validation graph showing the perfect match between simulation (lines) and reference data (dots).

 Cyclone Dust Separators Using DPM, Velocity Cyclone Dust Separators Using DPM, Streamlines